muffato/muffato.github.io/cv.md

 _May 2013 to May 2014._

-Development management.
+<u>Keywords</u>: Development management.
 Reporting.
 Technical advisor.
 Data-production planning and operational management.
 API development.
 Database design and optimisation.
 Workflow design and development.
 Data production under tight deadlines.
 Processing of large datasets.
 User support (data, API, workflows).
-Team size: 2 people.
+<u>Team size</u>: 2 people.

 I was managing part of the Comparative Genomics team of Ensembl, incl. the development of the eHive workflow manager,